tommymcarver/Tile2Vec-Sentinel2-Classifier/README.md

 ### Classification Specification
 The classifier can be expanded to many uses.
 It uses a softmax to determine the most likely 'label', which in our case can be treated as many things, often corresponding to CDL classes.

+### Running the Program
+To run and train the network, run the script t2v_train.py.
+This is a heavy compute required program and takes a while to process.
+For the classifier and testing the model against CDL, run the script mlpClassifier.py, which will output the accuracy of the recently trained model against 1000 given CDL tiles.
+To classify your own Sentinel2 image, run the script sentinelClassifier.py with your own image path inputted into the program.

+Enjoy!